j3data/bootstrap_simulation/README.md

 ## Keep Reading

-Discussion of this topic is continued at [www.j3data.com/2017/06/how-does-stock-market-volatility-impact-returns/](http://j3data.com/2017/06/how-does-stock-market-volatility-impact-returns/?utm_source=simulation_code).
+The results from this simulation are explained in detail at [www.j3data.com/2017/06/how-does-stock-market-volatility-impact-returns/](http://j3data.com/2017/06/how-does-stock-market-volatility-impact-returns/?utm_source=simulation_code).